matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 So there are different kinds of programs.
 And one of the things I tried to capture on this slide is to talk about what those kinds of programs were that I was working on.
-And the word I came up with was "situated" programs.
+And the word I came up with were "situated" programs.
 In other words, you can distinguish these kinds of programs that sit in the world and are sort of entangled with the world.
 They have a bunch of characteristics.

-One is, they execute for an extended period of time.
+One is: they execute for an extended period of time.
 It is not just like calculate this result and spit it over there.
 It is not like a lambda function at AWS.
 These things run on an ongoing basis, and they are sort of wired up to the world.
-And most of these systems run continuously, 24/7.  it is quite terrifying to me that now these things which are 30 years old are almost definitely still running 24/7 somewhere, if they have not been replaced.
+And most of these systems run continuously, 24/7.
+It is quite terrifying to me that now these things, which are 30 years old, are almost definitely still running 24/7 somewhere, if they have not been replaced.
 So this first notion of extended periods of time means continuously, as opposed to just for a burst.

 They almost always deal with information.
 What were the kinds of things that I talked about?
 Scheduling.
 In scheduling you look at